 2017, 17 September.
 A 8.2 magnitude earthquake centered in the Gulf of Tehuantepec shook central and southern Mexico, Guatemala, El Salvador, Honduras and even Belize killing at least 91 people.
 Although the quake shook Puerto Escondido, there was very little damage in the area.

 2018, 17 November.
-Mercado Zicatela, located on Highway 200 above Playa Zicatela opens for business.
-It is the largest market on the coast from Acapulco to Salina Cruz.
+In Puerto Escondido, Mercado Zicatela, located on Highway 200 above Playa Zicatela opens for business.

 Puerto Escondido means "hidden port" in English.

 Legend has it that a pirate named Andrés Drake kidnapped a young Mixtec woman from the village of Santa María Huatulco.
 While the pirates were camped out in the bay of what is now Puerto Escondido, she escaped and hid from her evil kidnappers.
 The pirates referred to her as “La Escondida” and every time they returned to the bay they looked for her.
 Afterwards the bay became known as Bahía de la Escondida.

 There are many people of African descent along the coast of Oaxaca and Guerrero; perhaps escaped slaves from a ship that sank off shore or perhap they escaped from Spanish sugar plantations.
 Afro-Mexicans, like Afro-Americans, suffer from discrimination and police harassment.

 Playa Zicatela gets its name from a Nahuatl word, "place of large thorns" so some tourist guides claim.
 Playa Manzanillo gets its name from some plants that used to grow there.
 Puerto Angelito gets its name from some large murals that were painted there, one mural of a girl was 8 meters by 3 meters.
 Playa Carrizalillo got its name because locals used to cut carrizo, type of stick or pole, there for the flag for Independence Day celebrations.